2gatherproject/decentralized-social-apps-guide/README.md

 * [Acorn](https://github.com/lightningrodlabs/acorn) - Acorn is an open-source, peer-to-peer project management application, built with Holochain.
 * [Aether](https://getaether.net/) - Open source, self-governing communities with auditable moderation and mod elections
 * [Bluesky](https://github.com/bluesky-social/social-app) - An app and project originally spun out of Twitter, which is building the AT Protocol (see below), a new foundation for public conversation and social networking which gives creators independence from platforms, developers the freedom to build, and users a choice in their experience.
+They have also open sourced their [Personal Data Server](https://github.com/bluesky-social/pds) and [Ozone](https://github.com/bluesky-social/ozone), a web interface for content labeling.
 * [Briar](https://briarproject.org/) - WhatsApp clone with security focus.
 GPL licensed
 * [Circles](https://github.com/KombuchaPrivacy/circles-ios) - A social media app (iOS only) based off of the Matrix platform (see more below), currently in beta.
 * [Effectio](https://github.com/effektio/effektio) Community Communication and casual social organising platform, built on top of Matrix protocol.
 * [Element](https://element.io/), formerly known as Riot IM, is the reference messaging client for the Matrix platform.
 Matrix is currently federated but a fully decentralized version is under active development (see below).
 Strongly private group messaging using MegOlm double-ratchet.
 Backed by [Automattic](https://matrix.org/blog/2020/05/21/welcoming-automattic-to-matrix), the creators of Wordpress, among others.
 Used by the [French](https://matrix.org/blog/2018/04/26/matrix-and-riot-confirmed-as-the-basis-for-frances-secure-instant-messenger-app) and [German](https://www.heise.de/newsticker/meldung/Bundeswehr-setzt-kuenftig-auf-Matrix-als-Messenger-4719474.html) governments and other clients.
 Apache 2.0 licensed
 * [DTube](https://d.tube/) - Youtube clone using Steemit blockchain and IPFS.
 GPL licensed
 * [Group Income](https://github.com/okTurtles/group-income) - Voluntary Basic Income system that's decentralized and end-to-end encrypted.
 Uses Shelter Protocol (see below).
+* [Ibis](https://github.com/Nutomic/ibis) - A federated alternative to Wikipedia.
+Written in Rust, could be ported to WASM and made fully decentralized.
 * [Iris](https://irislib.github.io/) - Social sharing using Gun and IPFS
 * [Jami](https://jami.net/) - WhatsApp clone
 * [Junto](https://junto.foundation/) - Social network on Holochain
 * [Lemmy](https://github.com/LemmyNet/lemmy) - An alternative to Reddit.
 Curently only federated, but because it is in Rust it could be ported to WASM and made fully decentralized, like Matrix (see below)
+* [Manyverse](https://gitlab.com/staltz/manyverse) - A social network built on the Secure Scuttlebut protocol.
 * [Matrix Social](https://codeberg.org/imbev/matrix-social) A Matrix "Social Media" client
 * [MinesTrix](https://gitlab.com/minestrix/minestrix-flutter) - A social media app (Flutter: Android, iOS and web) based off of the Matrix platform (see more below), still in alpha.
 * [Minttner](https://github.com/MintterHypermedia/mintter) - An app for knowledge communities.
 Powered by the Hypermedia protocol.